fkohlgrueber/yaru-anycolor/README.md

 ```

 When asked which alternative to use, select the modified theme.
 You can use this command to switch back to the default yaru theme later if desired.

+Reboot.

+On the login screen, click on the gear icon in the lower right corner, select your theme and log in.

+That's it!
+You should now have the new theme applied to applications, the gnome-shell (dock etc.) and the login screen.

+Feel free to open an issue if things don't work as expected.